Skip to main content

 Arkansas Marriage and Blood Test Requirements

-Planning the wedding of your dreams may be fun, but figuring out marriage requirements may not be so fun.
-The state of Arkansas has a few requirements that must be met in order to obtain a marriage license.
+Planning the wedding of your dreams may be fun, but figuring out marriage requirements may not be.
+The state of Arkansas has a few requirements to meet to get a marriage license.

-In Arkansas, you must be 18 years of age or older (or have the consent of a parent or legal guardian at 17) and pay a license fee, the cost of which may vary depending upon the county.
-There are no residency or blood test requirements.
-This is a quick summary of Arkansas marriage license and blood test requirements.
+In Arkansas, you must be 18 years of age or older (or have the consent of a parent or legal guardian at 17).
+You must also pay a license fee, which may vary depending on the county.
+This article gives a quick summary of Arkansas marriage license and blood test requirements.

 County Clerk Office